 Peace, security, electoral freedom, a high level of education, access to all-round high-quality education, flexible structures and measures that promote public health.

 Digitalisation is too rarely used to improve the participation of all citizens.
-It is true that efforts are being made in many quarters.
-However, there is often a lack of cooperation, robust committees, associations and, above all, checks.
-If properly utilised, digitalisation could strengthen basic rights and cultivate social intelligence.
-Courts could act and make decisions in a more differentiated way, for example.
-“Bottom-up and top-down” approaches can be more harmonious and can improve the prospects of all citizens.
+Although efforts are being made in many quarters, there is often a lack of cooperation, robust committees, associations, and checks.
+If properly utilised, digitalisation could strengthen fundamental rights and cultivate social intelligence.
+For example, courts could act and make decisions more differentiatedly.
+“Bottom-up and top-down approaches can be more harmonious and improve all citizens' prospects.

-Reducing obsolete elements in a socially responsible, meaningful and proportionate way would be crucial in Switzerland and in other countries and would pave the way for a more entrepreneurial society.
-Certain power structures should at least be scaled down in such a way as to ensure that long-term prosperity is not threatened.
+Reducing obsolete elements in a socially responsible, meaningful, and proportionate way would be crucial in Switzerland and other countries.
+This would pave the way for a more entrepreneurial society.
+Specific power structures should be scaled down to ensure that long-term prosperity is not threatened.

-We advocate for high-quality, participatory, legally sustainable digitalisation with the aim of allowing different systems to run parallel to one another or connect.
-We do not strive for the creation of additional, VAT-distant industries, but rather we make the case for making cuts, driving forward innovation and allowing the general public to think for itself as far as possible.
+We advocate for high-quality, participatory, legally sustainable digitalisation that allows different systems to run parallel or connect.
+We do not strive to create additional, VAT-distant industries.
+Still, we make the case for making cuts, driving innovation forward, and allowing the general public to think for itself as far as possible.